ixns/ixns.github.io/_posts/2022-05-17-avoid-google-bloatware.markdown

 Nothing wrong with that, making money is noble.
 But right now, I'd really just love MillerAutoPlaza and their bloat trackers to fuck off, kindly.

 Universities (sites with the .edu TLD) also want to make money.
-Universities make their money by paying professors to *spread knowledge*; MillerAutoPlaza makes their money by *selling you stuff*.
+But, Universities make their money by paying professors to *spread knowledge*; MillerAutoPlaza makes their money by *selling you stuff*.

 Professors are paid generous salaries to share knowledge with the paying customers of the University (students).
 So, let's find some ~~paid~~ unpaid University knowledge on how to change a tire by using our new trick!